FAQ

 How is the Selection Process?

-All submissions will be reviewed and selected by the curator Juliana Lauletta, or in some cases a guest jury.
+Group Exhibitions All submissions will be reviewed and selected by the curator Juliana Lauletta.

 Artworks can be selected before the deadline.